United Arab Emirates Travel Guide

 The sea around Ras Al Khaimah abounds in tuna fish.
 The mountains have enabled the set up of stone quarries and a cement factory.
 Also the oilfield of Saleh, has boosted up the revenues of the emirate.

 Mina Sadr, located next to the town of Ras Al Khaimah, is a deep-water port with heavily utilized bulk handling facilities where major amounts of transshipment takes place.
-It can handle vessels up to 260 meters long and 11.5 meters maximum draught and is ideal for low cost general cargo and container handling.
+It can handle vessels up to 260 meters long and 11.5 meters maximum drought and is ideal for low cost general cargo and container handling.

 Fujairah holds a unique position in the UAE.
 It is the only emirate that lies on the eastern side of the UAE, along the Gulf of Oman, while all the six other emirates are along the Arabian Gulf.